samkennerly/chengdu/README.md

 ```
 Python .venv (3.14.2)
 ```

-**Caution:** VSCode automatically removed this on my machine.
-To fix it, right-click on any empty space in the `Status Bar` (it's the bar at the far bottom of the screen) and click `Python interpreter`.

 - Click on the version number (Mine is `3.14.2`.
 Yours might be different) to open a popup.
 Select the environment you want.

+**Caution:** VSCode automatically removed this on my machine.
+To fix it, right-click on any empty space in the `Status Bar` (it's the bar at the far bottom of the screen) and click `Python interpreter`.

-## run jupyter notebooks
+### run jupyter notebooks

 - On the far-left of the VSCode window, find the `EXTENSIONS` view.
 (It's the icon that looks like four squares.)

 **Caution:** Do not click `Install`.
-By default, VSCode installs a recent Jupyter extension which does not work.
+VSCode will automatically install a Jupyter extension which does not work.

 - Search for `Jupyter` and right-click it.
 - Chose `Install specific version.`